All Episodes

 And do you think you'll debate him before the election?

-And and when they want to get into a serious conversation and really talk about having a debate, I'd be happy to engage in that.
+And when they want to get into a serious conversation and really talk about having a debate, I'd be happy to engage in that.

-So I mean it's just baloney.
+So, I mean, it's just baloney.

-Um thousands and thousands and thousands of people were there.
+Thousands and thousands and thousands of people were there.

-Uh they gave him a huge welcome.
+They gave him a huge welcome.

-And I listened to the to the Fetterman situation, and you know, this very day, the uh Pittsburgh Post Gazette, which is not exactly a hard right newspaper, came out with an editorial blasting Fetterman and said if he's not competent to debate and and run for the United States Senate, then he shouldn't be in the Senate in the first place.
+And, you know, this very day, the Pittsburgh Post-Gazette, which is not exactly a hard-right newspaper, came out with an editorial blasting Fetterman and said if he's not competent to debate and run for the United States Senate, then he shouldn't be in the Senate in the first place.

 That's in essence what their message was.